city

 About section on Linkedin

-Hence why it's important only to include relevant experience; inserting keywords related to irrelevant work reduces your visibility and gives potential clients the wrong impression of your services.
+Hence why it's important only to include relevant experience; inserting keywords related to irrelevant work reduces your visibility and gives new clients the wrong impression of your services.
 Your law firm's staff would have to field calls from clients seeking the services your legal practice no longer provides.

-Start With Your Experience Section
+5. Start with Your Experience Section

 Experience section on Linkedin